AmyHudson/wind-midge-dispersal/README.md

 *Most projected species distribution models of insects only focus on habitat suitability... could we also incorporate projected changes in dispersal that correspond with atmospheric warming throughout the column and wind patterns?
 Do we know enough about how midges would respond behaviorally to these changes?*

-## Backwards wind trajectories ##
+## Backwards wind trajectories from the 2020 VS outbreak in Kansas##

-VS infection was reported on June 1 in Kansas.
+A VS case was reported on June 1, 2020 in Kansas leading to a subsequent outbreak in the region.
 We examined the backwards wind trajectories (from the NCEP reanalysis product) for 6-20 days before the reported VS occurance to account for both a delay in reporting as well as time for an infected vector to bite the animal and the animal to show symptoms.
 05/12 (light trajectories) to 05/26 (dark) where every node is the air parcel location every 2 hours up to 120 hours (5 days).
 We also subset the temperature ≥ 10 °C. We explored at different heights in the atmosphere as identified by previous literature (some based on finding insects at that height).

 We found it was most likely that the Kansas expansion, if dispersed by wind, was from the Texas or New Mexico regions based on the prevailing winds and locations where there may have been enough infected insect vectors.
 We could also examine lower heights- in 2019 there was a case in eastern Kansas and could have potentially spread via wind at lower altitudes, or black fly flight along water channels.

 ![](/figures/vs_wind_2020.png)

 Future Directions:
 It would potentially be valuable to see the infected premises as a layer on this map?
-Or, more accurately, large enough populations of viable insect vectors.
+Those infected premises may designate a large enough population of viable insect vectors.
 It would also be good to take surface climate into consideration and masking out paths- we know cold fronts can indicate the riding and dropping of these air parcels.

 ### Other Notes ###